“Gratulerer med dagen” – National Day in Norway

 A thread at TRF about this year’s celebrations can be found here.Filed under Norwegian Royals

-Tagged Crown Prince Haakon, Crown Princess Mette-Marit, Haakon VII, Harald V, Marius Borg Høiby, National Day, Prince Sverre Magnus, Princess Ingrid Alexandra, Queen Sonja.
+Tagged Crown Prince Haakon of Norway, Crown Princess Mette-Marit of Norway, Haakon VII of Norway, Harald V of Norway, Marius Borg Høiby, National Day, Prince Sverre Magnus of Norway, Princess Ingrid Alexandra of Norway, Queen Sonja of Norway.